Zuckerberg, Meta directors agree to $190 million settlement of shareholder privacy case

 The defendants said the evidence at trial would have shown that Facebook had robust operations to protect user data.
 They accused Cambridge Analytica of deceit.

-The oversight allegations are known as Caremark claims, considered the most difficult to prove under Delaware corporate law.
-If plaintiffs had prevailed in the trial, the case would have been appealed to the Delaware Supreme Court.

-“This was the first case to take a Caremark claim to trial, and, in the process, we sent a clear message that even the most powerful directors and officers must take their oversight obligations seriously," said Maxwell Huffman, another Scott + Scott attorney.
+"We sent a clear message that even the most powerful directors and officers must take their oversight obligations seriously," said Maxwell Huffman, a Scott + Scott attorney who represented investors.